Kannagi/AltairX/README.md

 <img src="graph/Altair_instruction.png?raw=true" alt="arch">

-The goal of this processor is to reach the minimum of latency, and to solve the problem of latency of the RAM.
+The goal of this processor is to achieve the minimum CPU latency, and to solve the RAM latency problem.
-For this, the compiler will have to do two things:
+To do this, the compiler will have to do two things:
 - resolve pipeline conflicts
+- indicate the instructions to be executed in parallel
+- optimize connections
 - prefetch instruction and data
 - use SPM

-To resolve pipeline conflicts, it has an accumulator internal to the ALU and to the VFPU which is register 61.
+To resolve pipeline conflicts, it has an accumulator internal to the ALU and VFPU which is register 62.
+To avoid latencies between the ALU and the LSU, there is a manual Bypass which is register 63.
-To avoid multiple writes to registers due to unsynchronized pipeline, there are two special registers P and Q (Product and Quotient) which are registers 62 and 63, to handle mul / div / sqrt etc etc.
+To avoid multiple writes to registers due to unsynchronized pipeline, there are two special registers P and Q (Product and Quotient), to handle mul/div/sqrt etc etc.
-There is also a specific register for loops (register 60).
+There is also a specific register for loops.

 The processor has 64 general registers of 64 bits, and 64 registers of 128 bits for the VFPU.
 The processor only has SIMD instructions for the FPU.

-It has 151 instructions distributed like this:
+It has 140 instructions distributed like this:
-ALU : 36
+ALU : 32
-LSU : 28
+LSU : 16+8(prefetch)
-CMP : 8
-Other : 2
+Other : 8
 BRU : 20
 VFPU : 32
-EFU : 12
+EFU : 16
-FPU-D : 8
+FPU-D : 16
-DMA : 5

 For floating point numbers in AltairX , it will not be 100% compatible with the standard with IEEE 754
 -Non-normalized numbers are not handled (they are equal to zero).